0xSultan/0xSultan.github.io/_posts/DFIR/2025-06-19-Exfiltrate-Without-Borders.md

 - **Switch Control & Inject (`HotkeySwitch.cs`)**:

-    This one simulates pressing the MWB shortcut (e.g., CTRL+ALT+F3) to switch control to another device.
-Could be enhanced to read the `settings.json` file and know which device is connected and what shortcut to use...
+    This one simulates pressing the MWB shortcut (e.g., CTRL+ALT+F3) to switch control to connected device then injects (WIN+R → calc → ENTER).
+Could be enhanced to read the settings.json file and know which device is connected and what shortcut to use…

 ### BOF PoC: